VidCRAFT3: Camera, Object, and Lighting Control for Image-to-Video Generation

-\textbf{Stage 3: Sparse Object Trajectories and Lighting Mixed Fine-tuning.} The same hybrid dataset from Stage 2 is reused, but dense trajectories are replaced with sparse trajectories to simulate real-world user interactions.
-Fine-tuning the same parameters as Stage 2, with 20,000 iterations.
-This stage forces the model to infer complex motion patterns from limited trajectory data, and the progressive shift from dense to sparse supervision enhances its ability to generalize to practical scenarios.
+\textit{Stage 3: Sparse Object Trajectories and Lighting Mixed Fine-tuning:} The same hybrid dataset from Stage 2 is reused, but dense trajectories are replaced with sparse trajectories to simulate real-world user interactions, and the same parameters are fine-tuned for 20,000 iterations.
+The progressive shift from dense to sparse supervision forces the model to infer complex motion patterns from limited trajectory data, improving generalization to practical scenarios.